HazyResearch/deepdive/doc/walkthrough.md

     ext_has_spouse_candidates.before: ${APP_HOME}"/udf/before_has_spouse.sh"
     ext_has_spouse_candidates.dependencies: ["ext_people"]

 Here we select all pairs of people mentions that occur in the same sentence, together with the sentence itself.
 It may seem like we could skip writing an extractor completely and instead do this operation SQL, but there is a good reason for why want the extractor: To generate training data using [distant supervision](/doc/general/distant_supervision.html).
 There are some pairs of people that we know for sure are married, and we can use them as training data for DeepDive.
 Similarly, if we know that two people are not married, we can use them as negative training examples.
 In our case we will be using data from [Freebase](http://www.freebase.com/) for distant supervision.
 We have exported all pairs of people with a `has_spouse` relationship from the [Freebase data dump](https://developers.google.com/freebase/data) and included the CSV file in `data/spouses.csv`.
-For negative example we exported pairs of people that have `parent` relationship to `data/parents.csv`
+For negative example we we will use pairs of the same person.
+That is, "Barack Obama" cannot be married to "Barack Obama."

 {% highlight python %}